Luwu Regency: Geographic condition

-Luwu Regency is divided into two separate areas, with the city of Palopo located in the middle.
+Luwu Regency is divided into two geographically separate areas, with the city of Palopo located between them.
 The northern area consists of six districts: Walenrang, Walenrang Timur (East Walenrang), Lamasi, Walenrang Utara (North Walenrang), Walenrang Barat (West Walenrang), and Lamasi Timur (East Lamasi).
 These districts are collectively referred to as "Walmas."
 The southern area includes the remaining sixteen districts, as listed below.

 Climate

 Luwu regency has a tropical rainforest climate (Af), characterized by heavy to very heavy rainfall throughout the year.
 The following climate data is for Belopa, the seat of the regency.